NURBS-Diff: A Differentiable Programming Module for NURBS: Related Work

 \subsection{Differentiable Programming}

 NURBS surfaces are obtained as a tensor product of two-piecewise polynomial B-spline curves.
 To conceptualize end-to-end trainable deep learning systems that can fit NURBS surfaces to various input geometries, we require a framework that can backpropagate over such piecewise polynomial functions.
 Several recent works have been proposed that take advantage of the differentiable programming paradigm to approximate gradients for such functions. \citet{cuturi2019differentiable} and \citet{blondel2020fast} propose differentiable operators for sorting based tasks.
 Similarly, \citet{vlastelica2020differentiation} compute gradients for several optimization problems by constructing linear approximations to discrete-values functions.
-We model our layer on prior work that incorporates structured priors as layers in the deep learning framework, similar to \citet{sheriffdeen2019accelerating}, \citet{Joshi2020InvNetEG}, and \citet{10.5555/3294771.3294868}.
-Beyond deep learning-based approaches, automatic differentiation for NURBS parametric coordinates for obtaining the surface derivatives for Adjoint-based sensitivity analysis has been performed by \citet{zhang2018cad}. \citet{ugolotti2021differentiated} performed a gradient-based aerodynamic shape optimization using a robust Machine Learning model, which is created to integrate the geometry generation and the mesh generation process using one single polynomial layer for the volumetric mesh. \citet{mykhaskiv2018nurbs} define a differentiated CAD kernel in Open Cascade Technology for applying algorithmic differentiation to a complete CAD system for shape optimization and imposing constraints.
-These works encourage us to pursue this research work and present this robust NURBS layer for researchers to use in wide applications.
+We model our module on prior work that incorporates structured priors as modules in the deep learning framework, similar to \citet{sheriffdeen2019accelerating}, \citet{Joshi2020InvNetEG}, and \citet{10.5555/3294771.3294868}.
+Beyond deep learning-based approaches, automatic differentiation for NURBS parametric coordinates for obtaining the surface derivatives for Adjoint-based sensitivity analysis has been performed by \citet{zhang2018cad}. \citet{ugolotti2021differentiated} performed a gradient-based aerodynamic shape optimization using a robust Machine Learning model, which is created to integrate the geometry generation and the mesh generation process using one single polynomial module for the volumetric mesh. \citet{mykhaskiv2018nurbs} and \citet{muller2019geometric} define a differentiated CAD kernel in OpenCASCADE for applying algorithmic differentiation to a complete CAD system for shape optimization and imposing constraints.
+These works encourage us to pursue a similar research direction in developing the \nd{} module.
+However, their approach for obtaining the gradients involves tedious operations such as performing singular value decomposition (SVD) on the control points to obtain the gradients.
+We also note that the mathematical definition of the derivatives for NURBS and its application to fitting has been explored previously~\citep{hoschek1988intrinsic,piegl1998computing}.
+However, due to discontinuities, a more stable and faster approach for computing the derivatives is needed.